 What is an Inpatient Alcohol Rehab Center?

-People experiencing severe substance use disorder, co-occurring mental health disorder, or previous complicated withdrawals and relapse may greatly benefit from various inpatient alcohol rehab center programs.
+People experiencing severe symptoms of an alcohol use disorder, co-occurring mental health disorder, or previous complicated withdrawals and relapse may greatly benefit from various inpatient alcohol rehab center programs.
 Inpatient rehabilitation facilities provide individuals struggling with alcohol or drug abuse with a structured, stable, and secure environment void of all temptations and distractions to help clients focus solely on their recovery.
 This inpatient alcohol rehab center also provides 24/7 support and medical care to help mitigate any medical complications during their stay .
 In addition, inpatient alcohol rehab centers provide clients with comprehensive medical detox, dual diagnosis treatment, various types of therapy, and counseling programs.

 Inpatient alcohol rehab center programs usually begin with detoxification (detox) in a medically supervised detox program.
 These provide professional support and medical monitoring while the client flushes harmful toxins from their body gained during substance abuse.
 Detox is the initial, physical part of treatment.
 Once this stage is complete, clients most often move to the next level of care .